ethereum-optimism/community-hub/src/docs/contribute/README.md

 * If you are looking for inspiration on what to build then check out the [Ideas List](https://github.com/orgs/ethereum-optimism/projects/31/views/3) which has a wide range of ideas from quick builds to mad science innovations.
 Go poke around!
 * And last but not least, if you are familiar with the struggles of developing in the blockchain world, you can help out your fellow developers by joining the [TechNERD program](./contribution-path/techNERDs.md).

+## 📈 Data & Analytics

+Data is an essential ingredient to good decision making.
+We take our data seriously.

+* Check out our existing [Dune dashboards](https://dune.com/optimismfnd) to give you an idea of what we are looking at.
+* If you have a nack for numbers then you should get involved in the [NumbaNERDs program](./contribution-path/numbaNERDs.md)!

 ## 🏛️ Governance

 The Optimism Collectives governance is an incredibly collective and exciting space that is growing and evolving.
 Plenty of opportunities to have impact!